thin-edge/thin-edge.io_examples/c8y-operations/Configuration/README.md

 2. run pip3 install -r requirements.txt from this Configuration directory
 3. Copy c8y_Configuration to the following directory "/etc/tedge/operations/c8y/"
 4. Copy c8y_Configuration.py to the following directory "/bin/"
-5. Make sure, that both files do have permissions for beeing executed by tedge_mapper ("chmod 777 FILENAME")
+5. Make sure, that both files do have permissions for beeing executed by tedge_mapper ("chmod 644 c8y_Configuration and chmod 555 c8y_Configuration.py")

 ## Usage